freeCodeCamp/guide/src/pages/algorithms/algorithm-performance/index.md

 This is the power of big-O notation: it allows developers to easily see the potential bottlenecks of their application, and take steps to make these more scalable.

 For more information on why big-O notation and algorithm analysis is important visit this <a href='https://www.freecodecamp.com/videos/big-o-notation-what-it-is-and-why-you-should-care' target='_blank' rel='nofollow'>video challenge</a>!

+Similarily as stated above big-Ω is the lower bound of the function.
+Big-omega means that at larger values of x, the lower bound of f(x) is g(x).
+So we can say that the worst-case running time of binary search is Ω(log⁡ n).